Part 2 - User Authentication

-In Part 1 of this guide, we learned how to create users for the lōm mobile application.
+In Part 1 of this guide, we created users for the lōm mobile application.
 In this part, we’ll learn how those users can log in to the app and authenticate against the lōm API.

 Main Screen

-The process of logging in is to simply check a user’s email and password and return a token if they’re valid.
+The process of logging in is to check a user’s email and password and return a token if they’re valid.
 That token can then be used to request API endpoints on behalf of that user.
-Losant automatically authorizes a token against endpoints and will return a 401 (Unauthorized) error back to the client if the token doesn’t allow access to an endpoint.
+Losant automatically authorizes a token against endpoints and returns a 401 (Unauthorized) error back to the client if the token doesn’t allow access to an endpoint.

 Auth Endpoint